Where is your office located?

 Does insurance cover homebirth?

 Many families with North Star Midwifery see some insurance reimbursement for their homebirth.
 Some families have even been reimbursed in full.
 Prenatal care is covered by most insurance companies.
 North Star Midwifery works with a billing service to maximize the chances of getting money back for your care.
-Every family pays up front and then whatever comes back after we bill goes back to you less 8% which goes to cover the cost of the billing service.
+Every family pays up front and then whatever comes back after we bill goes back to you.

 What supplies do I need to have a homebirth?